Download This Sample

 Nathan Hale Worksheets

 This is a fantastic bundle which includes everything you need to know about Nathan Hale across 22 in-depth pages.
-These are ready-to-use Nathan Hale Worksheets that are perfect for students who want to learn more about Nathan Hale who was an American soldier who served as a spy for the Continental Army during the American Revolutionary War.
+These are ready-to-use Nathan Hale worksheets that are perfect for teaching students about Nathan Hale who was an American soldier who served as a spy for the Continental Army during the American Revolutionary War.
 In 1776, he was sent to New York on a covert mission.
 However, the British discovered his identity and captured him.
 He was hanged the day after his arrest.
 It is said that before his hanging, he uttered this hauntingly patriotic line — “I only regret that I have but one life to give for my country”.

 - Patriotic Lines